SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Case study: simple stateful cooperative multi-threading

 The scheduler is implemented as a structurally recursive function with the following type:

-It takes a list of tasks to be executed (represented as \ls{unit}-typed continuations), the global shared reference \ls{r}, and the reference to the current state of the scheduler (which is required to be \ls{private} in the pre-condition).
+It takes a global shared reference \ls{r} to an integer (which can be accessed by any of the involved stateful computations), a list of tasks to be executed (represented as \ls{unit}-typed continuations), and the reference to the current state of the scheduler (which is required to be \ls{private} in the pre-condition).
 On each iteration, the scheduler picks the next task to be run, runs it, and acts depending on whether the outcome was a final value or a computation yielding control.
 We are guaranteed that at each step we run a next task from the given task list and only shared references are modified.
-This invariant allows us to verify the \ls{fairness} property of the scheduler's state.
+This invariant allows us to verify the \ls{fairness} property of the scheduler's state, as we know that the counter reference was not modified by the tasks.
 In comparison to the post-condition of unverified code, notice that the post-condition for the scheduler ensures that no labels are modified, but we do not claim to have only modified shared and encapsulated variables: the scheduler state gets updated as the scheduler runs the tasks.

 Building on the scheduler implementation, we can write a function to run a list of computations.